kiennguyen2002/MLP301x_Asm-1_kiennmFX09877-funix.edu.vn/README.md

 4. Create new final files with the student ID and the grades they received.
 ## Getting started
 Check the system if the python is configured to the newest version so that it could run smoothly.
+## How to use
+In order for the system to mark the answers, follow the format similar to the class text files.